patrick-kidger/optimistix/docs/api/searches/introduction.md

 **Descents**

-Descents consume information about values+gradients+Hessians etc. of $f$, along with this scalar value, and give the size of the update to make.
+Descents consume information about values+gradients+Hessians etc. of $f$, along with this scalar value, and compute the update to make.
 This corresponds to `-scalar * gradient` for gradient descent, `-scalar * (Hessian^{-1} gradient)` for (Gauss--)Newton algorithms, the distance along the dogleg path with Dogleg, `(Jacobian^T Jacobian + scalar * I)^{-1} gradient` for Levenberg--Marquardt (damped Newton), and so on.
 [Although `Jacobian^T Jacobian` isn't actually materialised -- the implementation does the smart thing and solves a least-squares problem using QR.]

 **Examples**